Rectal Cancer

 Radiation therapy

-Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
-External radiation therapy uses a machine outside the body to send radiation toward the cancer.
+Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+Rectal cancer is sometimes treated with external radiation therapy.
+This type of radiation therapy uses a machine outside the body to send radiation toward the area of the body with cancer.

 Short-course preoperative radiation therapy is used in some types of rectal cancer.
-This treatment uses fewer and lower doses of radiation than standard treatment, followed by surgery several days after the last dose.
+This type of external radiation therapy uses fewer and lower doses of radiation than standard treatment, followed by surgery several days after the last dose.

 Chemotherapy

-Chemoembolization of the hepatic artery is a type of regional chemotherapy that may be used to treat cancer that has spread to the liver.
-This is done by blocking the hepatic artery (the main artery that supplies blood to the liver) and injecting anticancer drugs between the blockage and the liver.
-The liver’s arteries then carry the drugs into the liver.
+Regional chemotherapy for rectal cancer is when drugs are placed directly into the hepatic artery (the main artery that supplies blood to the liver) in a procedure called chemoembolization.
+Chemoembolization of the hepatic artery may be used to treat cancer that has spread to the liver.
+This is done by blocking the hepatic artery and injecting anticancer drugs between the blockage and the liver.
+The liver's arteries then carry the drugs into the liver.
 Only a small amount of the drug reaches other parts of the body.
 The blockage may be temporary or permanent, depending on what is used to block the artery.
 The liver continues to receive some blood from the hepatic portal vein, which carries blood from the stomach and intestine.

 The way the chemotherapy is given depends on the type and stage of the cancer being treated.